 The availability of a new product in a store creates an informative spillover that extends past the store itself through word-of-mouth advertising.
 Because of this spillover, each retailer is able to extract a slotting fee from the manufacturer, at product introduction.
 Slotting fees may discourage innovation by an incumbent or an entrant and in turn harm consumer surplus and welfare.
-We further show that a manufacturer is likely to pay lower slotting fees when it can heavily advertize or when it faces larger buyers.
+We further show that a manufacturer is likely to pay lower slotting fees when it can heavily advertize or when it faces a larger buyer.
 Finally, we prove that our results hold when introducing retail competition, when firms are forward looking and when the innovator is a potential entrant rather than an incumbent.

 KeyWords: Buyer Power, Innovation, Informative Advertising, Slotting Fees.